 The Heart of Soroptimism is Programme Action

-We will continue to campaign for prison reform, and against human trafficking, FGM and domestic violence, lobbying our MPs and signing petitions whenever appropriate.
-Indeed, in October, we shall undertake a human trafficking survey in our area to help better inform The UK Modern Slavery Training Delivery Group of the public’s awareness of this horrendous issue.
+We will continue to campaign for prison reform, and against human trafficking, FGM and domestic abuse, lobbying our MPs and signing petitions whenever appropriate.
+Indeed, last October, we were happy to undertake in our area a survey on human trafficking in order to help inform The UK Modern Day Slavery Training Delivery Group of the public’s awareness of this horrendous issue.